Many people consider living in Japan and I, living here myself, can see many reasons why.

 There are convenience stores everywhere, low crime, and an endless amount of travel destinations packed into one medium-sized island.
 However, when finally moving to Japan, there are culture shocks that you experience more as you live in the country.

-Here is a list of some of the most important, and some surprising, things to know about Japan, which will give you an idea of what to expect when moving to Japan.
+Here is a list of some of the most important, and some surprising, things to know before moving to Japan, which will give you an idea of what to expect.

 Living in Japan: Things to Know About Life in Japan Before You Move Here